 5. Does the MCAT require knowledge from upper-level science courses?

 It is a myth that performing well on the MCAT requires knowledge of upper-level science courses.
 According to the AAMC, you only need an introductory level of knowledge in each of the main content areas, such as physics, organic chemistry, and sociology.
-Some passages may describe upper-level topics, but correctly answering the questions will not require upper-level knowledge.
+There are some you need to know, for instance, but correctly answering the questions will not require upper-level knowledge.

 6. Is the CARS section really that hard?

-The CARS section requires engaged thinking and critical reasoning, skills that are not typically a part of the science coursework you completed in college.
+Your requires engaged thinking and critical reasoning, skills that are not typically a part of the science coursework you completed in college.
 The mistake that students make with CARS is not dedicating enough time to adequately prepare for this section of the MCAT.
 Like every other MCAT section, practice is key.
-Compared to the other MCAT sections, CARS comes with an additional mental hurdle in that there are no pre-requisite courses that help to guarantee success on this section.
-In other words, disciplinary expertise is not required in order to do well on CARS.
-Therefore, adequate preparation will require daily reading of complex texts, practice interpreting CARS passages, and answering as many practice questions as you can get your hands on.
+Compared to the other MCAT sections, CARS comes with an additional mental hurdle in that there are no prerequisite courses that help to guarantee success on this section.
+In other words, disciplinary expertise is not required to do well on CARS.
+Therefore, adequate preparation will require reading complex texts daily, practicing the interpretation of CARS passages, and answering as many practice questions as you can get your hands on.
 The good news: as you prepare for the CARS section of the MCAT, you will also be refining the skills needed to do well on the other sections of the MCAT.
 If you prepare for CARS effectively, your reading speed will increase, your reading comprehension will improve, and you will be training your brain to pick out patterns and relationships between key ideas in difficult texts.
 Your capacity to see relationships within each content area of the MCAT will significantly increase the effectiveness of your studying across the board.

 7. Will I find the MCAT hard if I have not completed the recommended introductory science courses?